zesterer/chumsky/tutorial/getting_started.md

    will eventually give you, assuming that parsing was successful.
 For now, we just use an output type of [`()`], i.e: nothing.

-(**5**) Because this is just an example parser, the implementation is composed of only a single parser primitive, [`end`].
+(**5**) Because this is just an example parser, the implementation is just a single parser primitive, [`end`].
 This is a primitive that recognises only the end of the input and generates an error if it does not find it.
 This means that our parser effectively just checks that we pass it an empty string: anything else will generate an error.

 Note that this function only *creates* the parser: it does not, by itself, perform any parsing.